 Impaired production of nitric oxide, for its part, can cause heart attacks and strokes even in healthy individuals.
 Unfortunately, the study was limited in scope, and a more in-depth investigation of the potential link between smoking e-cigarettes or vaping and heart damage is needed.

 If you have been smoking e-cigarettes or vaping and suspect that your use of e-cigs or vape device caused heart damage or in any other way damaged your health, speak to our Los Angeles highly qualified attorney.
-Contact the Law Offices of Howard Craig Kornberg and get a free consultation today.
+Contact the Law Offices of Howard Kornberg and get a free consultation today.
 Call 310-997-0904 today.